If you love budgeting spreadsheets, there’s a good chance you’ve heard of Money in Excel.

 Is Money in Excel Closing?

-Microsoft announced that they would discontinue Money in Excel after June 2023.
+Microsoft discontinued support for Money in Excel after June 30th, 2023.

 As a result, you will no longer be able to enjoy these features: